 However, while this method can give you the sleek look you desire, it’s important to consider a serious concern.
 Some studies suggest that the chemicals in hair relaxers could be linked to an increased risk of uterine cancer.

 So, if you’re concerned about this issue, you can take legal action against the manufacturers of these relaxers.
-In fact, there are lawyers actively seeking justice for hair relaxer injuries for individuals harmed by these chemical treatments.
-In fact, a notable lawsuit has been filed against the well-known brand L’Oréal.
+There are lawyers actively seeking justice for hair relaxer injuries for individuals harmed by these chemical treatments.
+A notable lawsuit has been filed against the well-known brand L’Oréal.
 The claim is that L’Oréal’s hair straightening products have led to uterine cancer in some users.

 Keratin Treatments (Brazilian Blowout)